-31.7 Each Party acknowledges that any lists or schedules provided by it outlining Confidential Information, are of indicative value only and that the other Party may nevertheless be obliged to disclose Confidential Information in accordance with Condition 32.6.
+31.7 Each Party acknowledges that any lists or schedules provided by it outlining Confidential Information, are of indicative value only and that the other Party may nevertheless be obliged to disclose Confidential Information in accordance with Clause 32.6.

 32.1 The Parties acknowledge that, except for any information which is exempt from disclosure in accordance with the provisions of the FOIA and or the Environmental Information Regulations, the content of this Contract is not Confidential Information.
 The Authority shall be responsible for determining in its absolute discretion whether any of the content of this Contract is exempt from disclosure in accordance with the provisions of the FOIA and or the Environmental Information Regulations.

 32.2 The Authority may consult with the Contractor to inform its decision regarding any redactions but the Authority shall have the final decision in its absolute discretion.